The Fruits of the Opus Dei in SPAIN

 We have a God-given grading method:

-tree good and its fruit good: or make the tree evil, and
+Either make the tree good and its fruit good: or make the tree evil, and its fruit evil.
+For by

 We have God-given assurance of the success of any truly God oriented work: